-- From the Highlights tab of any Hapara class, click Guide Browsing
+- From the Highlights tab of any Hāpara class, click Guide Browsing

-- Choose to either Set up a Focus Session or Setup a Filter Session
+- Choose to either Set up a Focus session or Setup a Filter session

 How to delete Guide browsing templates

-- From the Highlights tab of any Hapara class, click Guide Browsing
+- From the Highlights tab of any Hāpara class, click Guide browsing

 Note: Deleted templates cannot be recovered, so please exercise caution when deleting templates!